hyperb1iss/hyperb1iss/README.md

 </p>

 ### ✨ [git-iris](https://github.com/hyperb1iss/git-iris)
-an **ai-accelerated git workflow tool** that brings intelligence and efficiency to your version control game. automate your commits, streamline your branching, generate release notes, and never miss a beat in your development cycle. ugly commits are a thing of the past!
+An **ai-accelerated git workflow tool** that brings intelligence and efficiency to your version control game.
+Automate your commits, streamline your branching, generate release notes, and never miss a beat in your development cycle.
+Ugly commits are a thing of the past!

 ### 🏠 [signalrgb-homeassistant](https://github.com/hyperb1iss/signalrgb-homeassistant)
-bringing your home to life with the **SignalRGB integration for home assistant**. control and synchronize your rgb lighting with your smart home devices, creating immersive environments tailored to your lifestyle.
+Bringing your home to life with the **SignalRGB integration for Home Assistant**.
+Control and synchronize your rgb lighting with your smart home devices, creating immersive environments tailored to your lifestyle.

 ### 🐍 [signalrgb-python](https://github.com/hyperb1iss/signalrgb-python)
-a python api client for **SignalRGB Pro**, giving developers direct access to control their lighting setups programmatically. perfect for integrating custom lighting effects into your projects.
+A python api client for **SignalRGB Pro**, giving developers direct access to control their lighting setups programmatically. perfect for integrating custom lighting effects into your projects.

 ### 💡 [hyper-light-card](https://github.com/hyperb1iss/hyper-light-card)
-a dazzling custom card for controlling signalrgb through home assistant. this card offers intuitive and visually stunning controls for your lighting system, making home automation as vibrant as it should be.
+A dazzling custom card for controlling SignalRGB through Home Assistant. this card offers intuitive and visually stunning controls for your lighting system, making home automation as vibrant as it should be.

 ### 📎 [contexter](https://github.com/hyperb1iss/contexter)
-a versatile **Chrome extension and cli** for quickly copying code into llms. whether you’re working on a complex bug or exploring new ideas, contexter helps you wield ai’s power with ease.
+A versatile **Chrome extension and cli** for quickly copying code into llms.
+Whether you’re working on a complex bug or exploring new ideas, contexter helps you wield ai’s power with ease.

 ### 🛠️ [dotfiles](https://github.com/hyperb1iss/dotfiles)
-my personal **dotfiles** that i use everyday
+My personal **dotfiles** that I use everyday

-## 🌙 maintenance-only projects
+## 🌙 Maintenance-only projects

 ### 🎮 [uchroma](https://github.com/hyperb1iss/uchroma)
-an advanced driver for **Razer Chroma hardware on Linux**, ensuring your peripherals shine just as bright on linux as they do on other platforms.
+An advanced driver for **Razer Chroma hardware on Linux**, ensuring your peripherals shine just as bright on linux as they do on other platforms.

 ### 🖥️ [vncflinger](https://github.com/hyperb1iss/vncflinger)
-a fast system-level **vnc server for Android** that provides remote access to your android devices at the OS level
+A fast system-level **vnc server for Android** that provides remote access to your android devices at the OS level

-### 🌠 other contributions
+### 🌠 Other contributions
-i also dabble in packaging python libraries for debian/ubuntu and contribute to various other open-source odds and ends.
+I also dabble in packaging Python libraries for Debian/Ubuntu and contribute to various other open-source odds and ends.
 [check out my repos!](https://github.com/hyperb1iss?tab=repositories)

-## 🎤 talks & keynotes
+## 🎤 Talks & keynotes

-i've shared my experiences and insights on **embedded systems**, **android roms**, **android internals**, and **audio programming** at conferences and product launches worldwide.
+I've shared my experiences and insights on **embedded systems**, **android roms**, **android internals**, and **audio programming** at conferences and product launches worldwide.

-## 🌌 let's connect!
+## 🌌 Let's connect!

-find me at any of my links! if you like my work, [buy me a Monster Ultra Violet](https://ko-fi.com/hyperb1iss)! ⚡️
+Find me at any of my links!
+If you like my work, [buy me a Monster Ultra Violet](https://ko-fi.com/hyperb1iss)! ⚡️